MikeDub/ICacheChallenge/ICacheChallenge/README.md

 The following fields / properties are used in the underlying functionality of the Cache:

-- `maxSize`: The maximum size of the cache, passed into the constructor.
+- `maxSize`: The maximum size of the cache passed into the constructor.
 If this capacity is reached, it removes the oldest member (current eviction policy).
-- `evictionPolicy`: The selected type of eviction policy you wish to use.
+- `evictionPolicy`: The eviction policy used in the cache.
 This policy can be changed at any time by passing in a different eviction policy.
 By Default, the MaxCacheSizeEvictionPolicy is used with the maxSize parameter passed into the cache constructor.
 This max size can also be overridden by passing in an instance to the cache constructor with a different max size.

 ### Future Considerations

-If there comes a time where the eviction policy size grows or additional evicition policies are intoduced, policy tests should be moved to a seperate file.
+If there comes a time where the eviction policy size grows or additional evicition policies are introduced, policy tests should be moved to a seperate file.